stagesoft/cuems-audioplayer/README.md

     Still under development.

-Audio player for the Cuems stage system using RtAudio and RtMidi libraries for audio and midi porposes and oscpack for OSC communication.
+Audio player for the Cuems stage system using RtAudio and RtMidi libraries for audio and midi purposes and oscpack for OSC communication.
-It works with raw RIFF/WAV formatted audio files (16 bits 44 KHz).
+It supports various audio formats (WAV, MP3, AAC, FLAC, OGG, etc.) and can extract and play audio from video files (MP4, AVI, MKV, MOV, etc.) via the cuems-mediadecoder module (FFmpeg-based).

 ## Requirements